 We can clearly see that the Browsers' intent to purchase isn't as high as the other three types of customers.
 In other words, Browsers were not contributing much to the revenue earned from online sales.
 Combining this with the fact that Product-focused customers represented a minority of our daily visitors, it became evident that designing a solution that catered towards Researchers and Bargain-hunters would deliver the maximum value and increase conversion.

-There was a potential to nudge the customer to completing their purchase as they visited the website in a new session.
+There was a potential to nudge the customer to complete their purchase as they visited the website in a new session.
 It was crucial that the customers were reminded on the very first page as they landed on the website to prevent losing them.
 With this in mind, I came up with the following hypothesis -

 I explored a range of design solutions varying in fidelity, flexibility and functionality.
 A simple solution was to remind customers about items in their cart via an inline message.
 This message was intended to live in the form of a banner among the content but it also risked being overlooked by the customer.
 Another solution explored how we could show the actual products in any customer's cart.
 This solution provided the highest level of fidelity but it also required heavy backend integration for showing the exact product and swatch the customer had added to cart.
 A third solution was displaying a notification with an ephemeral nature such as a toast.

 An advantage of the toast was that it appeared on top of the content and thus it could work on any page the customer viewed.
 It also provided a lot of flexibility in implementation — the toast could either auto-dimiss or it could be dismissed by clicking/ tapping on a button, it could appear from the top or the bottom, etc. With all of these qualities, the toast emerged as a lean and flexible solution that could serve as the building block of a robust experience.